 You can customize the way your Presenter Notes appear on your Mac.
 This makes it convenient to create bullet points, emphasize text, or create an easy-to-read format for your presentation.

 When you click inside the Presenter Notes box, the formatting options will appear in your sidebar.
-If your sidebar is close, click the Format button on the top right to open it.
+If your sidebar is closed, click the Format button on the top right to open it.

 Using your Presenter Notes on Mac

-1) Click the Presenter Tools button on the top right.
+1) Play your presentation and click the Presenter Tools button on the top right.

 2) Select Presenter Notes.